kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-Imagine we have a build tool that helps us test, lint, build, generate build reports (i.e. code coverage reports, linting report etc) and deploy our app on the test server.
+Imagine we have a build tool that helps us test, lint, build, generate build reports (i.e. code coverage reports, linting report etc.) and deploy our app on the test server.

-First of all we have our base class that specifies the skeleton for the build algorithm
+First we have our base class that specifies the skeleton for the build algorithm
 ```php
 abstract class Builder
 {